moondance-labs/tanssi-docs/learn/framework/xcm.md

 ## Introduction {: #introduction }

-All the Tanssi appchains have an inherent capability to communicate and interoperate with any other appchain from the Polkadot ecosystem (be it Tanssi-powered or not).
-This native cross-chain communication feature is possible thanks to the Polkadot relay chain, which guarantees message delivery, and the XCM (Cross-Consensus Message) format, which provides a lingua franca.
+All the Tanssi appchains have an inherent capability to communicate and interoperate with any other appchain in the ecosystem.
+This native cross-chain communication feature is possible thanks to the unique infrastructure the appchains are built on top of, leveraging the Cross-Consensus Message format (XCM for short), which facilitates communication between different consensus systems.

 XCM is a messaging language designed to be generic.
 It doesn't make any assumptions about the destination chain and can communicate different intentions between sovereign consensus systems.